BIM52751 - Care providers: childminders: expenses

 Food and drink

-Reasonable estimates for the costs of food and drink provided for the children being cared for are acceptable and receipts will not be required.
+Reasonable estimates for the costs of food and drink provided for the children being cared for are acceptable and receipts are not required.

-Where appropriate childminders can use the authorised mileage rates within the Fixed Profit Car Scheme (see BIM47701) as a basis for their claims.
-However if the childminder wishes the actual cost of car expenses for childminding purposes can be claimed instead.
+Where appropriate, childminders can use the simplified expenses mileage rates.
+However, if the childminder wishes, the actual cost of car expenses for childminding purposes can be claimed instead.

-Also allowable - the cost of toys, outings, books, safety equipment, stationary, travel fares, the NCMA subscription, public liability insurance premiums and the actual cost of telephone use for childminding purposes.
+Also allowable - the cost of toys, outings, books, safety equipment, stationary, travel fares, membership fees or subscriptions to your childminding organisation, public liability insurance premiums and the actual cost of telephone use for childminding purposes.

-Grants received by childminders to help them to start up their businesses or to meet capital or running costs should be dealt with following normal principles see BIM40450+.
-If a grant is received before the business begins to trade, the grant will not be a trade receipt.
+Grants received by childminders to help them to start up their businesses or to meet capital or running costs should be dealt with following normal principles, see BIM40450 onwards.
+If a grant is received before the business begins to trade, it is not a trade receipt.
 A start up grant may reduce the amount of pre-trading expenditure on which relief is available, see BIM46355.